-Let me start by congratulating you for your desire to see God move in young people – it’s a very wonderful and worthwhile thing.
+Let me start by congratulating you on your desire to see God move in young people – it’s a wonderful and worthwhile thing.

 The church needs the energy, passion and yes, even the unpolluted idealism of young people in order to truly thrive and become all it should be and could be.

 I once heard someone say the church is as wide as a lake but only an inch deep, meaning unless we reach the next generation, the church could die with us.

 Follow the principles I’m going to outline for you here and I know God is going to use you to make a difference in your youth group, your church and your local community.

 A Word On The ‘Why’ Before We Get Into The ‘How’

 I promise we’re going to get to the nuts and bolts, ground-level stuff here, but let’s just take a second to think about the reason why you want to grow your church group.

 The best place to start is with the end in mind; the ‘why’ always determines the ‘how’.

 What’s your purpose for wanting to grow the youth and how does that fit in with your church’s mission statement?

 Our church mission statement is simple and clear: